VargasCardona/Cascade-Workbench/README.md

 └─ workbench_run.bat
 ```
 > [!NOTE]
-> The `models/` and `media/` directory contain some basic Haar Cascade models and media for quick testing.
+> The `models/` and `media/` directories contain some basic Haar Cascade models and media for quick testing.

 ## Tech Stack